dbeauregard/pivotalspring/README.md

 - docker run -p 8080:8080 dbeauregard/pivotalspring-server-dockerfile:latest

 ## Running in Kubernetes
+- docker image must be pushed to dockerhub if not already
 - kubectl deploy -f kubernetes.yaml

 ## Spring AI with Ollama